WalletConnect/walletconnect-docs/protocol/glossary.md

 # Glossary

-## JSON-RPC

-JSON-RPC is a stateless, light weight remote procedure call (RPC) protocol which uses JSON (RFC 4627) as data format.
-You can read more about JSON-RPC specification [here](https://www.jsonrpc.org/specification)

-## Relay

-Relay refers to the system, network and/or mechanism used to send and receives messages between the two clients.

-By default, the clients will use a proxy server connected to the Waku network and it will connect to clients through a WebSocket using the reference [Relay API](../api/relay-server.md)

 ## Sequence

 Sequences refers to a complete flow starting from a Proposal and reaching Settlement.
 A proposer will create a sequence proposal that will derive a Signal to share out-of-band with the responder in order to reach agreement regarding different permissions and conditions for the sequence.
 A Sequence establishes how the two clients will relay messages with each other, which keys they will use to encrypt and authenticate messages and additionally what are the permissions regarding the JSON-RPC requests that can be made, notifications that can be emitted and what state will be shared.